puni-ram48/Health-Insurance-Charges-Prediction/README.md

   - The models were evaluated using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), RMSE and R-squared.
   - The best-performing model was selected for deployment.

+4. **Best Model**:
+   - The **SVM Regression model**, achieving an **R-squared** value of **0.8895**, demonstrates strong predictive performance for health insurance charges.
+Its accuracy in modeling complex relationships between features and charges makes it the ideal choice for deployment, ensuring reliable and precise insurance cost predictions.

 ## Contributing
 We welcome contributions to this project!
 If you would like to contribute, please follow these steps:
 1. Fork the repository.